Kalyanesree/MODULE-8/Hackerrank:To Check if a String Ends with a Numeric Digit.md

-## Ex 8 (E) Hackerrank:Python Program to Check if a String Ends with a Numeric Digit
+## EX 8 (E) Hackerrank:Python Program to Check if a String Ends with a Numeric Digit

 This Python program checks whether the last character of a given input string is a **numeric digit (0–9)**.